-The Public Green Belt Practitioner three day course follows on from the two day Public Yellow Belt training course.
+The Public Green Belt Practitioner three day course is a standalone course for candidates with some lean training/experience or it can follow on from the two day Public Yellow Belt training course.

-Individuals who have attended the Yellow Belt course and are looking to progress towards becoming a Green Belt practitioner.
+Individuals with some lean experience or who have attended the Yellow Belt course and are looking to progress towards becoming a Green Belt practitioner.

-Yellow Belt trained – ideally certified.
+Yellow Belt trained and ideally certified or equivalent experience.
 An interest in co-leading process improvement projects.

 Public Green Belt Practitioners apply the Lean Six Sigma roadmap Define, Measure, Analyse, Improve, Control (DMAIC) and tools to complete an in-class case study project including: